-Note: If you have all players batting and there is an injury, you will have an out in the lineup when the injured player comes to bat as per Standard Softball rules.
+Note: If you have all players batting and there is an injury, you will not have an out in the lineup when the injured player comes to bat.

 Coaches are encouraged to have their catcher ready to go (a courtesy runner is recommended with two outs) at the beginning of the inning and to hustle their teams on and off the field due to time limits.